RoyalUr/RoyalUr-Analysis/README.md

 </p>

-# 🏆 Goals
-**Ultimate Goal:** Determine the best possible strategy to use to win at The Royal Game of Ur.

-**Side Goal:** Gain new insights into the strategy of the game.

-# 💡 Insights
+# 💡 Our current Insights
 If you'd like to learn more about questions such as:

 - 🍀 How much of the game is luck?